The Holy Spirit, The Comforter - Bible Lesson For Kids- John 14:15-21.

 Read John 14:15-21.

 When you think of Jesus living inside of you in your heart and speaking to you every day - that is the Holy Spirit.
-The Holy Spirit lives inside of every person who believes in Jesus and asks Him to come forgive their mistakes and wrong things they have done, and to come direct their lives.
+The Holy Spirit lives inside of every person who believes in Jesus and asks Him to come to forgive their mistakes and wrong things they have done and to come to direct their lives.

 Let's talk about the wind.